 Iceland has done a fantastic job of positioning itself as an ideal layover destination for flights between the US and Europe.
 So many travelers spend just a few days on the island.
 And while we would highly recommend spending at least 2 weeks in Iceland to see all of the amazing sites, the most impressive highlights are on the southern end and easy to see in just a few days.

 You may have already heard about the Golden Circle route which is a circular route that begins and ends in Reykjavik and takes you to 3 of the most popular tourist destinations in Iceland.
 And while they are amazing to see, there is so much more that southern Iceland has to offer, beyond the Golden Circle.

-So we’ve compiled a list of our top highlights from southern Iceland below, in counterclockwise order from Reykjavik.
+So we’ve compiled a list of our top highlights from Iceland’s South Coast below, in counterclockwise order from Reykjavik.
 Follow our guide to ensure that you see the best places in southern Iceland during your visit!

 - 19 Top Things to See and Do in Southern Iceland

 - 2. The Blue Lagoon

 - 4. Kerið Crater Lake

 - 6. Bruarfoss Waterfall

 - 11. Seljalandsfoss and Gljúfrafoss Waterfalls